ntlind/Predicting_MLB_Ticket_Sales/README.md

   * Do specific features, such as our team's win record, have a significant impact on ticket sales?
   * How do ticket sales vary over time?
   * How are ticket sales concentrated for each group?
-  * When do Group sales drop-off?
+  * At what point in time do group sales drop-off?

 Specific names, data sources, and insights have been withheld to preserve our client's privacy.

 ## Approach
-### Start with "Model Selection" Code
 * **Load data sources**
   * Join tables
   * Set parameters